 Notes

-- Thinly slicing the cucumber is important to achieving the best texture.
-It blends beautifully with the creamy Greek yogurt.
+- Thinly slice the cucumber for the best texture.
+It mixes better with the creamy Greek yogurt and gives a nicer bite.

-- Always taste and adjust the seasoning before serving this Mediterranean cucumber salad.
-A little extra salt, lemon juice, or herbs can make a big difference.
+- Taste before serving and adjust seasoning if needed.
+A little extra salt, lemon juice, or herbs can lift the flavour.

 Nutrition